 Martinelli is the 2017-2018 newsroom fellow at WPLN.
-She began as an intern in summer 2017, where she reported on immigration, social issues and criminal justice issues, among other topics.
-Before arriving in Nashville, she split her time between the assignment desk and the investigative team at CBS 46, one of Atlanta's top-rated news stations.
-She has produced news segments and worked as a production manager for several live shows produced in conjunction with Georgia Public Broadcasting.
+She began as an intern in summer 2017, where she reported on immigration, social issues and criminal justice, among other topics.
+Before arriving in Nashville, she split her time between the assignment desk and assisting the investigative team at CBS-46 in Atlanta.
+She has produced news segments and worked as a production manager for live shows with GSU-TV, her college station, and Georgia Public Broadcasting.
 She graduated with a degree in Journalism and a minor in criminal justice from Georgia State University in May 2017.

 Before attaining her degree, Martinelli spent five years managing operations and media for a major Atlanta law firm and also worked as a writer and copy editor for Real Atlanta Magazine, a now-defunct bilingual monthly.
-She has previously interned at Gwinnett Daily Post, Georgia's second largest daily newspaper, and Atlanta Latino, a Spanish-language weekly, where she stayed on to report on immigration, education and issues affecting the local community.
+She has previously interned at Gwinnett Daily Post and Atlanta Latino, a Spanish-language weekly, where she stayed on to report on immigration, education and issues affecting the immigrant community.
 Martinelli is a National Association of Hispanic Journalists scholarship winner, a NAHJ-NABJ 2016 Student Projects fellow and in 2017 was named a Chips Quinn Scholar by the Newseum Institute.